rubensworks/article-ldtraversal-security-short/content/classification.md

 Security vulnerabilities in software [can be classified using many different methods](cite:cites classifyingsecurityvulnerabilities, formalmodelingvulnerability).
-Generic classification methods often result in very large taxonomies, which are shown to [result in practical problems](cite:cites classifyingsecurityvulnerabilities) because of their size and complexity.
+Generic classification methods often result in very large taxonomies, which are shown to [result in practical problems](cite:cites classifyingsecurityvulnerabilities) due to their size and complexity.

 [Seacord et al.](cite:cites classifyingsecurityvulnerabilities) claim that classification methods must be based on engineering analysis of the problem domain,